cmg7063/IGME480FinalProject/DailyReports/4-1-2019 Standup.md

 ## Rebecca Medina
 ### What she worked on:
 Fleshed out the initial project plan
-Add Resources and InitialResearch.md document which details specific links and information for further research
+Add Resources directory and InitialResearch.md document which details specific links and information for further research

 ### What she will work on:
 Get ARCore setup with Unity iOS